Flying this holiday season? Don't wrap your presents

-NEW YORK (WPIX) – Transportation Security Administration officials are urging the millions of people who are expected to fly this holiday season to keep their presents unwrapped until they reach their final destination.
+NEW YORK (WPIX) – Transportation Security Administration officials are urging the millions of people who are expected to fly this Christmas weekend and holiday season to keep their presents unwrapped until they reach their final destination.

 Holiday travelers are encouraged to put presents in gift bags, unwrapped, in case TSA employees need to inspect them, according to the agency.